-- Mood Swings (Anxiety, Aggressiveness, Irritability)
+- Mood swings (Anxiety, Aggressiveness, Irritability)

-- Canker Sores
+- Canker sores

-- Sinus Problems
+- Sinus problems

-- Brain Fog
+- Brain fog

-- Bloating, Excess Weight
+- Excess weight

 Most Common Food Allergies People Don’t Know They Have

-Milk and other dairy products are very inflammatory foods and common allergens that everyone should avoid.
-Cheese, yogurt, sour cream, and creams are obvious and easy to avoid.
-The problem is milk infiltrates many processed foods, so you have to be very careful with this allergy.
-You should avoid all boxed foods because milk hides under names like artificial butter, casein, caseinates, lactalbumin, whey, lactoglobulin, and others.
-These can be found in guacamole and ranch powder mixes, salad dressings, soups, cereals, and even ramen noodles.
-We wouldn’t recommend ramen noodles, and other processed foods, but who would have thought some of these would be hiding milk?
+Milk and other dairy products are very inflammatory foods and common allergens everyone should avoid.
+Cheese, yogurt, ice cream, etc. clearly dairy products, making them easy to avoid.
+What is less apparent is when milk is added to processed foods.
+This is when you have to be very careful with this allergy.
+You should avoid all processed or prepared foods because milk hides under names like artificial butter, casein, caseinates, lactalbumin, whey, lactoglobulin, and more.
+You can find these in guacamole and ranch powder mixes, salad dressings, soups, breakfast cereals, and even ramen noodles.
+The good news is you can find dairy-free recipes for just about anything!
+Check out the embedded links to see our suggestions.

-First Step to Avoid Food Allergies and Improve Your Health
+The First Step to Reclaiming Your Health